Education Counts

 Do you have any other ideas that would reduce the time and effort it takes to send data and information to the Ministry?
 We'd like to hear more.
 Please contact us at school.returns@education.govt.nz with your ideas and suggestions.

-For any queries about the roll returns process please email the Ministry: School Returns Mailbox.
+For any queries about the roll returns process please email the Ministry: School Returns mailbox

 Related pages

-Contact Us
+Contact us

-If you have any questions about education data please contact us:
+If you have any questions about education data please email us at Requests Data and Insights

 Home Close Menu